-To ensure your childcare is funded from your chosen date, you must create and submit your Agreement online before the first Monday of funded childcare.
-Your setting must confirm the Agreement by the Thursday of the first week at the very latest.
+To ensure your childcare is funded from your chosen date, you must create and submit your agreement online before the first Monday of funded childcare.
+Your setting must confirm the agreement online by the Thursday of the first week at the very latest.

 Setting an agreement end date

-You will, however, be able to cancel/end this agreement at any time throughout your eligibility period.
-The cancel agreement option is on the child’s summary screen.
-Follow the link until you see the button to cancel agreement.
+You will, however, be able to cancel or end this agreement at any time throughout your eligibility period.
+The 'Cancel agreement' option is on the child’s summary screen.

 Early education setting